mwermelinger/kattis-guide/README.md

 separate the wheat from the chaff in a problem description, and think of edge cases where the algorithm may fail.

-Users can register on Kattis with their Azure, Facebook, Google or LinkedIn accounts, if they wish.
+Users can register on Kattis with an e-mail or their Azure, Facebook, Github, Google or LinkedIn accounts.
-Users can submit their solutions in about 20 different programming languages.
+Users can submit solutions in about 20 different programming languages.
 Users solve problems at their leisure but may also participate in time-limited contests, each with a selection of Kattis problems.